Building The Kingdom

 If a roofing contractor offers to waive or reduce your deductible, DO NOT sign the contract!
 It will place you in violation of the law.
 Instead, Elevated Roofing offers deductible financing through BTK Credit!

-What Additional Questions Should You Ask?
+What Additional Questions Should You Ask After a New Roof Estimate?

 • Do you get to keep extra shingles or tiles for repairs?